js199069/realtime_chat/client/README.md

-# real time chat with socket IO

-first install npm packages in client and server folder. then run apps. \n

-npm run dev > to start client. \n node app.js > to start server. \n

-now you can chat with 2 browser tab and realtime mesages.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.